cm45t3r/nec-tp/README.md

 ==============
 Measures instant channel throughput by finding maximum packet size and computing sample average of raw ICMP requests of that size.

-It uses a binary search algorithm to find maximum packet size, so it won't take more than a minute to finish.
+It uses a binary search algorithm to find maximum packet size, so it won't take more than a couple of minutes to finish.

 Prerequisites
 -------------